We like the simplicity of selecting an Internet plan with Spectrum—there are just three plans, and all of them are fast.

 |City||Top advertised download speed||Average download speed*|

 Spectrum doesn’t play around with “bargain” slow speed plans that are sure to disappoint anyone living in the twenty-first century.
 The slowest plan offered by Spectrum whizzes along at speeds up to 100 Mbps, which is ample speed for a household of three to four people to stream video on multiple devices.
-Hopping up to even faster speeds from Spectrum gives you more bandwidth for gaming and faster file uploads and downloads.
+Hopping up to even faster speeds up to 100 Mbps (wireless speeds may vary) for $49.99 per month for 12 months, Spectrum gives you more bandwidth for gaming and faster file uploads and downloads.

-In some areas of the country, Spectrum offers speeds up to 940 Mbps.
-In other places, the 100 Mbps plan is the fastest available.
+In some areas of the country, Spectrum offers speeds up to 940 Mbps (wireless speeds may vary) for $109.99 a month for 12 months.
+In other places, up to 100 Mbps (wireless speeds may vary) for $49.99 a month for 12 months is the fastest available.
 That’s because Spectrum uses cable infrastructure originally installed by three different telecommunications companies to deliver cable internet to 41 states.

 Spectrum’s parent company—Charter Communications—bought out two other telecommunications companies (Bright House Networks and Time Warner Cable) and combined them to create the third-largest telecommunications company in the US—Spectrum.
 In some areas, the infrastructure is built to enable faster connection speeds, which is why there are different Spectrum speeds available across the country.